Subscribe to FYI Denmark Blog

 The infastructure in Denmark is top-notch and the government is constantly trying to encourage more and more people to leave their cars at home and use "offentlig" (public) transport or their bicycles.
 Which is working well.

 There are two major types of train travel - the local trains and the regional trains.
-I am not going to cover European train travel, but going to concentrate on train travel inside Denmark.
-If you are looking for train fares and schedules to Denmark from other European countries, use the the Rail Europe Guide below.
+I am not going to cover international train travel, but going to concentrate on train travel inside Denmark.
+If you are looking for train fares and schedules to Denmark from other European countries, check out Eurail or Rail Europe.
+The train system is much more concentrated in Sjaelland, than it is in other parts of Denmark.
+For that reason I will discuss the DSB S-Tog system first, which is the one most visitors to Denmark will be exposed to and use.

 Train travel in Denmark may seem a bit complicated, but it really is very simple when you understand the basics.
 Take it one step at a time and it will all come together.